Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 Bidding
 =======

-To purchase an item on Particl, you need to first send a bid to the seller.
+To purchase an item on Particl Marketplace, you need to first send a bid to the seller.
 Keep in mind that you will still need to do one more step before you can simply wait for your orders, so keep reading this user guide until the end!

 Add an item to your cart
 ------------------------